TJRelly/scripture-sanctuary/README.md

 # Scripture Sanctuary

-Scripture Sanctuary is a Flask web application that allows users to search for scriptures, save them as favorites, and organize them by tags.
+Scripture Sanctuary is a Flask web application that allows users to search for scriptures, save them as favorites, and organize them by tags/topics.
 It provides Bible search functionality, user authentication, profile management, and features to help users find and organize their favorite scriptures.

 ## Features

 - User registration, login, and logout
 - Search for Bible scriptures by book, chapter, verse, and translation
-- Save favorite scriptures and organize them with custom tags
+- Save favorite scriptures and organize them with custom tags/topics
 - View, edit, and delete user profiles
-- Manage saved scriptures and tags
+- Manage saved scriptures and tags/topics
-- Error handling for duplicate tags, invalid search queries, and user permissions
+- Error handling for duplicate tags/topics, invalid search queries, and user permissions

 ## Getting Started